Tutorial: Configure Azure Information Protection policy settings and create a new label

 In addition, make sure that Display the Information Protection bar in Office apps is set to On.

-Select Save on this Policy: Global blade, and if you're prompted to confirm your action, select OK.
-Close this blade.
+Select Save on this Policy: Global pane, and if you're prompted to confirm your action, select OK.
+Close this pane.

 Create a new label for protection, visual markers, and a condition to prompt for classification